 Agua Bendita is the brand's main line of feminine luxury swimwear.
 The label's dresses and swimsuits are all handcrafted by talented women who work from home in Antioquia, Colombia.

 Capittana is a Peruvian label creating swimwear embellished with beautiful floral prints.
-Its foundations lie in female empowerment with the quality garments handcrafted by at-risk women and solo mothers in Lima.
+Find quality swimsuits handcrafted by at-risk women and solo mothers in Lima.

 Johanna Ortiz is the namesake label of the Colombian swimwear designer.
 She manufactures in her hometown of Palmirato to conserve the artisan skills passed through generations.
 Find elegant beachwear and cotton dresses in unique silhouettes.